gerekper/ganjaking/wp-content/plugins/coupon-referral-program/README.txt

 Select the products on which the customers will get to earn discount coupons or points and also select the products that you want to exclude from your coupon referral program.

-**17. Maximum and Minimum Amount For Coupon Use** Admin can decide the minimum and maximum amount spent on which customers will be able to redeem their referral discount coupons.
+**17. Maximum and Minimum Amount For Coupon Use**
+With this eCommerce referral plugin admin can decide the minimum and maximum amount spent on which customers will be able to redeem their referral discount coupons.
 The customers’ cart subtotal should be in between the maximum and minimum spend value for the discount coupon to be applicable.

 **18. Referral via Coupon Code**
 Admin can allow customers (referrers) to refer via referrer code and reward referrers after the referred user uses the coupon referral code to make a purchase.